an abstract elastic triangle to tell the history of a vanishing object

-The title functioned as a framework for cross-modal projects developed through live presentations, images (online “content”) and recorded music.
-The array of projects displays a perspective on music under construction (and demolition.)
+The title functioned as a framework for cross-modal projects developed through live presentations, images (online “content”), and recorded music.
+The array of projects displays a perspective on music under construction (and demolition).

-Physical modeling synthesis is a form of digital synthesis that uses mathematical models to describe the physical characteristics of the materials of a certain musical instrument and its behavior.
+Physical modeling synthesis is a form of digital synthesis that uses mathematical models to describe the physical characteristics of the materials of a certain musical instrument and their behavior.
 It differs from other forms of synthesis in that it functions by modeling the sound mechanism as well as the sound.

 In meteorology, occluded fronts contain the characteristics of both cold and warm fronts.

 Between 2014-2017 Coppice produced Open On Occluded Conditions (2017), for falsified perceptual compression artifacts from spectral processors, and convolution effects that falsify spaces and devices.